danb35/freenas-iocage-caddy/README.md

-# freenas-iocage-caddy
+# freenas-iocage-caddyv2
-The aim is to develop a script to install Caddy V2 in a FreeNAS jail
+The goal is to develop a script to install Caddy V2 in a FreeNAS jail

 ### Currently supported